curran68/mongo-mex/README.md

 ## Visitor User Stories

 - As a visitor, I want to browse recipes by category (appetizers, main dishes, desserts) so that I can find recipes that match my current needs.
-- As a visitor, I want to search for recipes using ingredients I already have, so I can make meals without shopping for additional items.
 - As a visitor, I want to view detailed recipe instructions with clear step-by-step guidance, so I can successfully prepare the dish.
 - As a visitor, I want to see high-quality images of completed dishes, so I can visualize what I'm making.
 - As a visitor, I want to adjust serving sizes, so I can cook for different numbers of people.